freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 780.1

 You created this branch and made a commit.
 Since then, a commit for a bug fix was added to `main`.
 This is a common scenario with many people working on a codebase simultaneously.
 You need to update this branch so it has all the same commits from `main`, but you can't simply merge that branch into this one.
 You need that bug fix commit to be in the same order here as it is on main.
 You will need to `rebase` this branch against `main` so it will add the bug fix commit in the right spot, and then apply the commits from this branch on top of it.
-Type `git rebase main` to rebase this branch.
+Enter `git rebase main` to rebase this branch.

 #### HINTS